Have you ever dreamed of riding a horse along miles of golden sandy beaches?

 When time allows in Ireland, I head northwest.
 The less-visited counties of Donegal and Sligo are home to 100s of miles of remote coastline; perfect for a spot of horseback riding!

 The beautiful beaches on the Inishowen peninsula in Donegal are unfrequented by crowds.
 Another wonderful spot is Mullaghmore in Sligo.
 You are highly unlikely to meet anyone else in these remote locations.
-Find yourself a horse and seize the chance for an exhilarating gallop along miles of golden strand.
+Find yourself a horse and seize the chance for an exhilarating trot along miles of golden strand.

 For those heading south on our adventure tours, there are some equally impressive options for beach horseback riding.
 Take to the reins of a traditional Irish cob pony on Ventry Beach near Dingle.
 This reliable native horse breed is adaptable to a relaxing stroll amid stunning scenery or an exhilarating canter to set your heart racing; I guarantee both will be breathtaking!